Silk-GUI/github-download/README.md

 Download Repository
 ```
-githubDownload(githubUser, githubRepo, outputPath, callback);
+githubDownload(options, callback);
 ```

+### Options

-`githubUser` String.
+`username` String.
 Username of owner of repository

-`githubRepo` String.
+`repo` String.
 Name of repository to download.

-`outputPath` String.
+`output` String.
 Path to extract the repository to.
 We do not create a containing folder.

-`callback` Function.
-Called after the repository is downloaded and extracted.
+`version` String.
+Currently only "latest" is supported.
+Downloads latest release.